01 of 16

 If you aren't blessed with floor-to-ceiling windows in your living room, go for the same effect by hanging curtains high above the top of the windows and let them fall all the way to the floor.Continue to 14 of 16 below.

 Use Mirrors to Create the Illusion of Space

-Mirror, mirror on the wall ... makes your living room look not small.
+Mirror, mirror on the wall...
+This addition makes your living room look larger.
 Reflective surfaces and particularly mirrors expand the visual space in any room.
 Whether you hang one large mirror or several smaller ones, they open up the room and make it appear larger.Continue to 15 of 16 below.

 15 of 16